pond/dnd/party_riglan/journals/campaign_6/Riglan: Part 3.1.md

 An older man approaches.
 Looks familiar, but history 12, not sure.
 Maybe related to someone in the dream?
 Not the same.
 He asks what we're doing in the village.

 We say we're looking for Nethza.
 They don't know who that is.
 We say "the ruler of this realm?" - sharp intake of breath.
 No, it's ruled by **Azalin**.
-We ask about the manor; **Darkon Manor** - no, that's just the underlings (!) - Azalin rules from a castle.
+We ask about the manor; **Dakkon Manor** - no, that's just the underlings (!) - Azalin rules from a castle.

 We say we have no designs on the village.
 We'd like to help with the water, but don't know how.
 We could look?
 We can't make it worse if it's already dry...
 Temo persuasion dirty 20.
 Barricades around the well are moved and the wooden cover is pried up.
 Riglan casts Darkvision and peers inside.
 It goes further than he can see, but is dry.
 Nothing growing there, at least.
 Riglan risks using a Wildshape to call a lizard Familiar, positioning it 10ft down on the darkest wall of the well and says to Maireagh - who'll understand - "I'm just going to lean in and get a *really* good look, hold onto me!".
 The lizard starts to descend on the wall and Riglan "looks through" it, at least for the first 100ft.